 Sustainable Travel Statistics and Facts

-1. In April 2020, 64% of British travelers said they want to travel sustainably in 2021.
-Additionally, 76% of consumers said they would get more eco-conscious in 2021 and beyond.
+1. In April 2022, 75% of British travelers said they want to travel sustainably.
+Additionally, 76% of consumers said they would get more eco-conscious.
 54% reported focusing more on the issue of plastics.

 3. Sustainable tourism focuses on creating better places not just to visit but also to live.
 It helps maintain the natural culture and environment of the area while also employing locals and empowering them to live in their community throughout the year without any compulsion to alter it for tourists.
 A great way to support local residents is through patronizing homestays and independent hostels.